A personal licence authorises an individual to supply alcohol, or to authorise the supply of alcohol, in accordance with a premises licence.

 There is currently a £37.00 fee associated with this application.
 Payment should be made online via the above link, and the payment date and reference quoted with the application when submitted.

-This application must be submitted via post and sent to: Licensing Section, PO Box 100, Wigan, WN1 3DS.
+This application must be submitted via post and sent to: Regulatory Services Business Team, PO Box 100, Wigan, WN1 3DS.

 In determining an application for a personal licence the Act states that we must grant the licence if it appears to us that: